amyles/coherence-workshop-handson/coherence-workshop-handson.md

 $ kubectl get po -n coherence-demo-ns -o wide -l coherenceRole=storage
 ```

-This will show that the two pods are running on different worker nodes, the Coherence operator enforces anti-affinity.
+This will show that the two pods are running on different worker nodes (different NODE ip's), the Coherence operator enforces anti-affinity.

 Now increase the replica count of the coherence storage cluster from 2 to 3.
 There are many ways to do this but we will edit the manifest file and reapply it.
 Open the primary-cluster.yaml in vi :